About me

 Eco-evolutionary dynamics and trait evolution

 Abiotic and biotic interactions may constrain the evolution of traits.
-More specifically, we observe host bacterial species co-evolving with their predator bacteriophage, competitors, and different selection pressures over generations.
-We especially simulate noisy antibiotic exposure or resource levels to understand the effect of environmental stochasticity on the population dynamics and the trait shifts.
+To test the effect of ecology on evolution, I have been observing host bacterial species co-evolving with their predator bacteriophage, competitors, and different selection pressures over generations.

 Recent Publications